watchexec/clearscreen/README.md

 - **[API documentation][docs]**.
 - [Dual-licensed][copyright] with Apache 2.0 and MIT.
 - Minimum Supported Rust Version: 1.51.0.
+  - Only the last five stable versions are supported.
+  - MSRV increases beyond that range at publish time will not incur major version bumps.

 [copyright]: ./COPYRIGHT
 [docs]: https://docs.rs/clearscreen